 After World War II, Albania became a socialist country, claiming it was anti-religious.
 In 1966 with communism, Albania made it known that she was the world's first country without a God.
 She felt that by denying religion she could put to rest her feudalistic history.
-At that time, all of the churches were taken over by the government and the priests were forced to stop practicing.
+At that time, all the churches were taken over by the government and the priests were forced to stop practicing.
 The fundamental Islamic rituals ceased, including the banning of eating pork.
-Albania's borders were closed and no foreigners were allowed into the nation.
+Albania's borders were closed, and no foreigners were allowed into the nation.
 Recently, they have been opened and tourism is on the rise.

 With the fall of communism in 1991, Albania had its first democratic election in 1992.